meshulam/meshulam.github.io/README.md

+# matt.meshul.am

+My Jekyll-powered personal site.

+Two collections: `posts` and `projects`.
+Each has a `_template.md` with reference front matter and stuff

 # Minimal Mistakes Jekyll Theme

 Minimal Mistakes is a flexible two-column Jekyll theme.
 Perfect for hosting your personal site, blog, or portfolio on GitHub or self-hosting on your own server.
 As the name implies --- styling is purposely minimalistic to be enhanced and customized by you :smile:.